carlosdeveloper10/InputDialog/README.md

 # InputDialog
 A simple .dll library to make Input dialog with C#, VB .NET or some .NET languages

-## What can you do it whit this .dll?
+## What can you do it with this .dll?
-You can make useful windows(pop ups) to request and catch any messages from users. this library is similar to java's class `JOptionPane`
+You can make useful windows(pop ups) to request and catch any messages from users.
+This library is similar to java's class `JOptionPane`

 ## How to use it
-The following codes are examples whith C# and VB .NET
+The following codes are examples with C# and VB .NET

 <b>C#:</b>
--  reference to .dll
+-  reference to the .dll
 ```c#
 using cmsoft.com.inputWindow;
 ```